Adelaide Australia Temple: Temple presidents

 The church's temples are directed by a temple president and matron, each typically serving for a term of three years.
 The president and matron oversee the administration of temple operations and provide guidance and training for both temple patrons and staff.
 Serving from 2000 to 2003, Robert J. Wilmott was the first president, with Barbara B. Wilmott serving as matron.
 As of 2023, Michael W. McIlwaine is the president, with Caroline I. McIlwaine serving as matron.

 Admittance

-After construction was completed, the church held public open house from June 3 to June 10, 2000 (excluding Sunday).
-The temple was dedicated by church president Gordon B. Hinckley on June 15, 2000, in four sessions.
+After construction was completed, the church held public open house from 3 June to 10 June 2000 (excluding Sunday).
+The temple was dedicated by church president Gordon B. Hinckley on 15 June 2000, in four sessions.

 Like all the church's temples, it is not used for Sunday worship services.
 To members of the church, temples are regarded as sacred houses of the Lord.
 Once dedicated, only church members with a current temple recommend can enter for worship.